U.S. men’s curling finds the difference between gold and bronze is both vast and tiny

 “We’re crossing the face and chipping it and staying up?”
 Shuster finally announced.
 “Okay?”

 He glided back down the ice for the throw.
 Seconds after he released the stone, he stood up.
 “Forget it,” Shuster said.
 “Forget it.”
-The stone rammed into the house and scattered rocks as they teams lined up to shake hands.
+The stone rammed into the house and scattered rocks as the teams lined up to shake hands.

 Britain celebrated.
 The Americans grappled with defeat.
 They would both play the next day.
 The difference in their match had been almost nothing.
 The difference in their next matches would be vast.